highchloride/UOSerpentIsle/README.md

   -Overland passages have been added to mountain ranges where such geography was impossible in the '93 game.
 This does not interfere with existing undermountain geography.

-  -Monitor, Fawn, Moonshade, Monk Isle and Sleeping Bull have their first floors mapped out.
-A second pass is planned to add second floors and roofing.
+  -Monitor, Fawn, Moonshade, Monk Isle and Sleeping Bull are entirely mapped out.

-  -Big castles(White Dragon / Shamino) are underway.
+  -Castle of the White Dragon is entirely mapped out and Castle Shamino is underway.

-  -Undercities such as Spinebreaker, Skullcrusher, and Furnace.
+  -Undercities such as Spinebreaker, Skullcrusher, and Furnace are mapped and awaiting details.

   -Dungeons such as the Mountains of Freedom, the Knight's Test, ice caves and the Goblin Tunnels.

-  -Minor locations on the map, such as Erstam's Isle, the portal beside Gorlab, Gorlab itself, etc.
+  -Minor locations on the map, such as Erstam's Isle, the portal beside Gorlab, etc.

-  -Second/Roofing pass for the major cities.
+  -The Gorlab Swamp is mapped and players will find themselves in the Land of Dreams if they lack key items.

   -Sunrise Isle.